 Green hushing has 2 forms – active and passive.

-Even if your destination is just starting out on your sustainability journey, there may be sustainability steps worth talking about it, like Liverpool happily discovered when they joined GDS-Index and we asked a few leading questions.
+Even if your destination is just starting out on its sustainability journey, there may be sustainability steps worth talking about it, like Liverpool happily discovered when they joined GDS-Index and we asked a few leading questions.

 TOP TIP: Avoid both greenwashing and green hushing and keep it real(istic)!